cobyj33/tmedia/DEV_NOTES.md

 On AVPackets, sometimes the time_base is not set, so don't rely on finding the time base for a stream through a packet

-April 8: 2023, Found a bug where if the audio thread is started before the video thread, the function MediaPlayer::get_desync_time will fail.
+April 8: 2023, Found a bug where if the audio thread is started before the video thread, the function MediaPlayer::get_audio_desync_time will fail.

 October 3rd, 2023: av_frame_get_buffer has an alignment of 1, although ffmpeg
 recommends 0.
 0 doesn't work on my machine for proper resizing, and [other parts